-The natural environment of Hawai’i is like no other in the world.
+The natural environment of Hawaiʻi is like no other in the world.
 Populated with live volcanoes, wondrous marine life, and a fascinating array of endemic plants and animals, the Islands are a ready-made laboratory.
 The Hōʻike o Haleakalā curriculum is a unique–and free–educational resource that engages students in the study of the native Hawaiian ecosystems.
 Each learning activity supports educators in implementing NGSS.
 Lessons can be taught singly or together, as an entire semester-long course.
 Over 70 activities are organized into units and grouped by modules.

 16 Activities Including Geology, Biology, Resource Protection, and Culture

 In Hawaiian tradition, the upper reaches of the mountain are the sacred House of the Sun where every day begins.
 Of all ecosystems on Maui, the alpine ecosystem is the most intact.

 16 Activities Including Water Resources, Biology, Evolution, and Resource Protection

 The upper elevation rainforest were the wao akua, the realm of the god Kū.
 In the lower elevation wao kanaka, people grew taro and harvested plants.
 Today, healthy rainforests capture water for human use and provide a refuge for native species.

 12 Activities Including Coastal Erosion, Invasive Species, and Anchialine Ponds

 The coastal ecosystem has a higher ratio of indigenous species to endemic species than other ecosystems in Hawaiʻi.
 Densely populated since the first people arrived, coastal areas have been dramatically altered by human activity.

 13 Activities Including Reefs, Marine Biology, and Oceanography